DenisYaroshevskiy/issues_with_flat_map_proposal/against_flat_map.md

 # Introduction

 [@P0429] introduces `flat_map` into the standard as a container adaptor based on two containers which requires that reference type to be a proxy object.
 This has been attempted on multiple occasions for other use-cases such as an infamous `vector<bool>` [@VECTOR_BOOL], multi-span (decided against it) [@P0009], standard audio proposal [@P1386] (also decided against it following multi-span) and others.
-The goal of this paper is to object to inclusion of `flat_map` with same flawed design into the standard at least until the point that zip is standardized.
+From the last revision of the ranges proposal [@P1035R4] the standard comittee removed `zip_view` - a general purpose view to iterate over multiple containers - which is a more general solution to what `flat_map` needs to do for iteration.
+The goal of this paper is to object to inclusion of `flat_map` with a knowingly flawed design into the standard at least until `zip_view` [@P1035R4], because `zip_view` would be a decision point: how should proxy references be implemented and what is an acceptable level of comlexity for them.

 # Listing of examples of how current design is problematic